DStorck/cka-prep/dns/README.md

 ## Create and expose a deployment named nginx-hooray.
-Use the utility nslookup to ensure that the service and pod are accessible via their respective DNS records.
+Check accessibility of their dns records.

 ### create deployment
 ```